roigoatzzz/Wallsync/README.md

 ### ⭕Wallpaper Converter

+- ✨[Repallette](https://ziap.github.io/repalette/) - A lot of palettes conversion options.
 - ✨ [Wallpaper theme converter](https://notneelpatel.xyz/WallpaperThemeConverter/) - Convert your wallpaper default palette into any palette you like.
 - ✨[Wallrice](https://www.wallrice.xyz/) - Small utility to change palettes of your wallpapers.
 - [Dipc](https://github.com/doprz/dipc) - Convert any image/wallpaper default palette into palette you like.
 - [Gowall](https://github.com/Achno/gowall) - Convert images palette into your favorite one.